 - Identifying your research interests and applying to research opportunities

 Below is a sample application guide and checklist if you plan to pursue graduate school immediately following your undergraduate work.
 Keep in mind that this is a suggested timeline.
 Your individual deadlines may vary depending on your graduate school program.
+Not sure where to start looking for graduate schools?
+Check out our graduate school database or download a graduate school checklist!

 Summer | Before Graduation Year